 2. In a large bowl, whisk together the flour, granulated sugar, baking soda, nutmeg and salt.

-3. In a medium bowl, whisk together the almond milk, banana, oil, vinegar and vanilla.
+3. In a medium bowl, whisk together the dairy-free milk, banana, oil, vinegar and vanilla.

 4. Add the wet ingredients to the dry and whisk together until just combined.
 Do not overmix.